 Challenge

 Challenging requests is a great way to protect yourself.
-People’s Choice will never contact you to request your passwords, VISA card/rediCard, or account details.
+People’s Choice will never contact you to request your internet banking password, Visa card number, or SMS transactional one-time passcodes.
+If you receive a call claiming to be from People’s Choice asking for this information, hang up and call us back on 13 11 82 so that you can be sure that you are talking to us.
 In some instances, you may receive an SMS from +61 489 988 024 or +61 437 126 492.
 Nevertheless, challenging a caller as to why they need this information is a great way to identify a possible scam.
 Refusing to provide information, access or ignoring requests gives you an opportunity to follow up the request directly with the company or person contacting you to validate its legitimacy, without the risk of exposing your personal and banking details.
 If you have been contacted or are concerned about your privacy, please call us directly on 13 11 82 or visit a branch.

 How to spot a fake phone call